kuzzleio/documentation-old/src/sdk-reference/user/save-restricted.md

 }
 ```

-Saves this user as restricted in Kuzzle's database layer.
+Saves this user as restricted in Kuzzle Backend's database layer.

 ---